Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 What the five steps did was to give us a starting vocabulary for breaking down aikido’s complex movements into their component parts.
 And by being able to break down movements, we increased our chances of capturing the sensei’s exact pedagogic intent.
 (In 2012, the American sensei Donovan Waite gave a seminar in Quezon City.
 His most frequent exhortation, delivered in a soft-spoken undertone, was “Break it down!
 Break it down!”)

 Of course the five steps were just a starting point.
-After training for a long time, aikidoists come to realize that the art is about integration of many bodily and mental skills.
-Aside from footwork, there is also posture, stance, alignment, wrist rotation, relaxed shoulders, leg-centric power deployment, explosiveness, timing, angles of entry, rhythm, exploitation of momentum.
+After training for a long time, aikidoists come to realize that the art is about integrating a large handful of bodily and mental skills.
+Aside from footwork, there is also posture, stance, alignment, wrist/forearm rotation, relaxed shoulders, leg-centric power deployment, explosiveness, timing, angles of entry, rhythm, momentum, exploitation of the jointedness of the human body.
 And so on.

-For our generation of aikidoists, Fujimaki Sensei, with his gift of the five steps, opened a gateway to these other possibilities. - rsreyes
+For our generation of aikidoists, Fujimaki Sensei, with his gift of the five steps, opened a gateway to these other elements of movement . - rsreyes